-Map showing Negro Areas of Miami, 1950
+Map showing Negro Areas of Miami, 1950 Edwin Pratt went home to Miami for his field study in 1954.
+His thesis examined the creation and efficacy of a new court brought about by black citizens demanding a change in Miami's racially-biased Black Police Precinct and Courthouse Museum criminal justice system and discriminatory police practices.
+The new court was administered by African American police officers, bailiffs, and clerks and presided over by an African American judge. caused when justice was delayed.

-Edwin Pratt went home to Miami for his field study in 1954.
-His thesis examined the creation and efficacy of a new court brought about by black citizens demanding a change in Miami's racially-biased criminal justice system and discriminatory police practices.
-The new court was administered by African American police officers, bailiffs, and clerks and presided over by an African American judge.
 Pratt observed that "Many of the defendants seemed at ease and there was no apparent 'fear'."
 Pratt noted the informal feeling of the procedures, with both the judge and the defendants using slang.
 "Defendants may have felt an 'identification' with the court since the staff was almost entirely composed of Negroes."
 Once their thesis papers were accepted, all that was left for Bettye Williams and Edwin Pratt was to graduate.
 Bettye graduated in June of 1954.
 Edwin followed in 1955.